day8/re-frame/README.md

 "McCoy, you trouble maker, why even mention an OO pattern? re-frame is a **functional framework**."

-Being a functional framework, it is about data, and the functions which transform that data.
-Further, because it is a reactive framework, it is about ["data coordinating code"](https://www.youtube.com/watch?v=ZgqFlowyfTA&t=80) (and not the other way around).
+Being a functional framework, it is about two things: data, and the functions which transform that data.
+And, because it is a reactive framework, it is ["data which coordinates the functions"](https://www.youtube.com/watch?v=ZgqFlowyfTA&t=80) (and not the other way around).

 ## Why Should You Care?